nelsonfigueroa/personal-finance/README.md

 # Personal Finance

 Personal Finance is a Ruby on Rails application that keeps track of finances over time.
 I built it for myself because other apps are either too bloated for my taste, or privacy-invasive (i.e. Mint).
+I also don't like connecting financial accounts to third party sites, so this is a manual approach to keeping track of money.

 It is currently barebones as I'm reworking the entire thing.